PSP-Archive/ARK-4/README.md

 - Minimalistic: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.

-- Custom game launcher with built-in game categories file browser, FTP server and client, modernized look and more.
+- Custom game launcher with built-in game categories, file browser, FTP server and client, modernized look and more.